 Conduct a Reduction in Force (RIF) Under the WARN Act

-- The Worker Adjustment and Retraining Notification Act or "WARN" Act is a federal law that requires most employers with more than one hundred (100) employees to provide sixty (60) days advance notice to employees of impending mass layoffs.
+- The Worker Adjustment and Retraining Notification Act (WARN Act) is a federal law that requires most employers with more than 100 employees to provide 60 days advance notice to employees of impending mass layoffs.

-- Employers should proceed with caution when identifying employees to be discharged as part of a RIF or a mass layoff.
-Factors used to identify employees for discharge should be grounded in performance, but the results of an initial evaluation should be reviewed.
+- Employers should proceed with caution when identifying employees to be discharged as part of a reduction in force (RIF) or a mass layoff.
+Factors used to identify employees for discharge should be grounded in performance, and the results of an initial evaluation should be reviewed.

 - Employers should cross-reference their results with additional factors such as equal employment considerations and impending vesting of benefits to ensure they are protected from disparate treatment or disparate impact claims.